-IRP stands for International Registration Plan, also referred to as prorate, which is a cooperative agreement for registering vehicles that travel into two or more jurisdictions.
+The International Registration Plan (IRP), also referred to as prorate, which is a cooperative agreement for registering vehicles that travel into two or more jurisdictions.
 IRP provides the ability for licensing fees to be distributed to all member jurisdictions based on fleet miles operated.
-The unique feature of IRP is although license fees are paid to the base jurisdictions in which fleet vehicles are operated, only one license plate or two plates, if a bus, and one cab card are issued for each fleet vehicle.
-The following are IRP jurisdiction members: All U.S. states except Alaska and Hawaii, all Canadian Provinces except Northwest Territories, Nunavut, and the Yukon.
+The unique feature of IRP is, although license fees are paid to the base jurisdictions in which fleet vehicles are operated, only one license plate or two plates, if a bus or vehicle that does not pull a trailer (example dump truck), and one cab card are issued for each fleet vehicle to operate in all participating jurisdictions.
+The following are participating IRP jurisdiction members: All U.S. states except Alaska and Hawaii, all Canadian Provinces except Northwest Territories, Nunavut, and the Yukon.

-If a carrier is licensing vehicle(s) in South Dakota for the first time, the IRP Application form must be completed.
-This form asks for general information about the business and a listing of the vehicle(s) to be licensed (including trailers).
+If a carrier is licensing vehicle(s) in South Dakota for the first time, they must be completed online at https://sd.motorcarrierconnect.com.
+The application asks for general information about the business and a listing of the vehicle(s) to be licensed (including trailers).
 It also asks for a statement of the maximum "registered" weight of the vehicle for each jurisdiction.

-"Registered" weight is the maximum combined gross weight a carrier is licensed to carry and is normally the same in all jurisdictions.
+"Registered weight" is the maximum combined gross weight a carrier is licensed to carry and is normally the same in all jurisdictions.
 If the registered weight varies more than 10 percent in other jurisdictions from the weight registered in South Dakota, justification of the variance will be required.

-The IRP Application asks for the data used to proportionally distribute the licensing fees to other jurisdictions.
+The IRP application asks for the data used to proportionally distribute the licensing fees to other jurisdictions.
 The schedule requests the following information:

-- A statement of the actual distance traveled in each jurisdiction by all of the fleet's vehicles during the previous July 1 June 30 reporting period.
-If there are vehicles not to be re-registered, actual distance includes trip distance and should be reported on any vehicles that operated during the distance reporting period. - All units in a fleet must operate in two or more jurisdictions in order to qualify the vehicle(s) for IRP licensing.
+- A statement of the actual distance traveled in each jurisdiction by all the fleet's vehicles during the previous July 1 June 30 reporting period.
+If there are vehicles not to be re-registered, actual distance includes trip distance and should be reported on any vehicles that operated during the distance reporting period. - The fleet must operate in two or more jurisdictions to qualify the vehicle(s) for IRP licensing.